-The Call Simulator is a program that is run on a computer where you would like to test a VoIP call.
-It will send VoIP formatted ICMP ping packets to any IP address endpoint.
+The Call Simulator Tool will send VoIP formatted ICMP ping packets to any IP address endpoint.
 This permits you to simulate a VoIP phone call to any LAN or remote IP address without having to set up software on the remote IP endpoint.

-When the Call Simulator is initially run on a computer it will ask for the IP address and port number for the PathSolutions' TotalView Server.
+When the Call Simulator is initially run on a computer it will ask for the IP address and port number for the PathSolutions TotalView server.
 This is done for licensing as well as to seed the program with the server and port for performing call path mappings:

-Once the validation check is complete, you should see the program ready to start:
+Once the validation check is complete, you should see the program ready to start.